Zveaga/ft_printf/README.md

 ## Approach
 1. Parse the input string 's'
-2. Identify format specifiers
+2. Identify format specifiers ('%') and their associated values to be formatted ('...')
+3. Format the value according to their format specifiers
-3. Replace the format specifiers with the
+4. Replace the format specifiers with their formatted values
+5. Write the string to the standard output